varnishcache/varnish-cache/doc/sphinx/tutorial/logging.rst

 overwriting old data.
 This is much, much faster then logging to a file and it doesn't require disk space.

-The flip side is that if you forget to have program actually write the logs to disk they will disappear.
+The flip side is that if you forget to have a program actually write the logs to disk they will disappear.

 varnishlog is one of the programs you can use to look at what Varnish